3 Ways to Manage Your Projects

-Learn the 3 best ways to manage your projects.
-Every Project Manager needs to manage their projects using these 3 best practice tips.
+Learn the best ways to manage your projects using these 3 practice tips from Jennifer Whitt, PMP.

 Hello.
 My name is Jennifer Whitt, Director of projectmanager.com.
 Hello.
 Welcome to our whiteboard session today on The Three Best Ways to Manage Your Project.
 This is the most common question that I get when people contact me, or people ask on a form out in our projectmanager.com community.

 So, people ask, “How can I manage my projects more effectively and more quickly?”
 So, I think the keyword is to organize.
 Organize your work, and these are the three things that I try to implement that helps me and also the people in our community.

 So, number one, share project plans easily.
 So, number one, you have to have a way to share the plans.
 In many organizations and many companies we see, there’s no way for people to access different documents, so by allowing people to access the plans real-time and easily, it helps to manage your projects.

 Number two, manage teams online, so to be able to have a mechanism for people, team members, to go onto your project plans online so that you can manage their tasks and assign tasks.
 They can actually complete and report on their status.

 Number three is track progress daily.
 I submit real-time.
 If you had these mechanisms in place and online, accessible by your team members and they could go in as they complete items, then when you report status to your executives, your shareholders, your stakeholders, they’re able to see what’s happening real-time.

 So, those are the three best ways to manage your projects.
 Many people say,